 Rich and delicious, these gluten free chocolate crinkle cookies are a wonderful addition to your holiday cookie tray!
 These chocolate treats melt in your mouth – they are a favorite holiday dessert.
 Enjoy these fudgy cookies with a cup of dairy free hot cocoa on a cold winter afternoon.

-I asked Darryl what cookies “made” Christmas for him, and he said.
+I asked Darryl what holiday cookies “made” Christmas for him, and he said.
 “Those wreath cookies that are dark green.
 With the corn flakes.”
 I was stunned by this answer.
 “What!?
 Are you kidding me?”
 I’m just not into green cookies, I guess.

-There was no way that I was going to make his “favorite” Christmas cookie on my blog, so I decided to make one that I know his mom makes every year – chocolate crinkle cookies.
+There was no way that I was going to make his “favorite” Christmas cookie on my site, so I decided to make one that I know his mom makes every year – chocolate crinkle cookies.
 I know he likes these, even though I guess he likes the green wreaths more. (!)

-You will LOVE these gluten free chocolate crinkle cookies, and you wouldn’t ever guess that they were allergy friendly.
-You have a couple of options here…you can use applesauce OR prune puree for the egg replacers.
-I wouldn’t use flax seed eggs, because I think they would get gummy.
+- Egg Replacer – You have a couple of options here…you can use applesauce OR prune puree for the egg replacer.
+I wouldn’t use flax seed eggs, because I think the cookies would get gummy.
 The fruit keeps these a little lighter.